 Throughout the academic year pupils compete for their Houses at various events such as the annual Eisteddfod and Sports Day.
-In addition, merit points are awarded for academic achievement and exemplary behaviour.
+In addition, house points are awarded for showing and exemplifying our school values.

 LAMDA

 St John's College offers opportunities for pupils, in R8 to R11, to develop their skills in drama, public speaking and communication through LAMDA courses.
 The London Academy of Music and Dramatic Art is a world-renowned institution which has guided and inspired some of the finest talent currently on stage and in film and television, offering practical qualifications in communication and performance subjects for over 130 years.
 Their ultimate aim is to provide all people with an opportunity to develop the skills they need to be successful, self-confident and able to communicate clearly and present ideas.